 The lump usually comes right after the shot, but it can also appear a few days later.
 As long as it doesn’t hurt or change in size or color, there is no need to worry.
 It is called a DtaP granuloma, by the way.

-If your son seems to be bothered by it, or if you worry that it isn't related to the shot, have his health-care provider look at it.
+If your son seems to be bothered by it, or if you worry that it isn’t related to the vaccine, have his health-care provider look at it.

 Comments for “Knot In Leg After Vaccine For Baby”

 We have changed to a new commenting system.
 Add your comments below or return to Baby Rashes Q&A.